 A W&M professor teaches both classes.

-Students selected for the Program will be flagged by the Registrar's Office and will register for that semester through the regular class registration system.
+Students selected for the Program will be granted course overrides and will register for that semester through the regular class registration system.

 Grading & Credits